flimedime0/discord-lm/README.md

 The bot uses OpenAI's `o3` model by default.
 Parameters for this model are configured in `DEFAULT_O3_PARAMS` within `bot.py`.
-When the bot is running, send messages starting with `!ask` to interact with ChatGPT.
+When the bot is running, mention it with a question (e.g. `@YourBot what is 2+2?`) and it will reply.

 ## GitHub Codespaces Quick Start